List of Best Accounting Books of all time

 by Howard Schilit (Author), Jeremy Perler (Author)

-The name of the book itself is enough to ignite your curiosity and going through it.
-It almost sounds like a detective story, and no wonder the Business Week awards them the title “from the Sherlock Holmes of Accounting.”
-The book is an investment for not only financial professionals but for the layman to understand the gimmicks played upon by master head company makers to trick the investors.
+The book's name itself is enough to ignite your curiosity and go through it.
+It almost sounds like a detective story, and no wonder Business Week awards them the title "from the Sherlock Holmes of Accounting."
+The book is an investment for financial professionals and laypeople to understand the gimmicks played by master head company makers to trick the investors.
 It is the Bible of detecting accounting frauds, allowing you to assimilate information on the tricks played by corporate bigwigs, exposing the deceptive levels of accounting involved, and preparing you to be ready to detect such frauds early on to avoid financial losses in the future.
 This financial accounting book equips you to deal with

 - Earnings Manipulation Shenanigans: Learn the latest tricks companies use to exaggerate revenue and earnings.